selfmaid1981-bit/SelfMaidSolutions/replit.md

 # Overview

 Self-Maid Cleaning Solutions is a full-stack web application for a professional cleaning service operating in Alabama.
 It provides a comprehensive business website featuring service showcases, an instant quote calculator, online booking with flexible payment options, and secure payment processing.
-The application aims to attract customers and streamline operations in the Montgomery, Prattville, and Selma areas, serving both marketing and operational needs for the cleaning business.
+The application aims to attract customers and streamline operations in the Montgomery, Prattville, Selma, Homewood, and Clanton areas, serving both marketing and operational needs for the cleaning business.
 Key capabilities include lead capture, marketing automation, and customer relationship management through an integrated admin dashboard.

 # User Preferences